vicoyeh/vicoyeh.github.io/_posts/2016-04-25-using-chatbot-to-improve-group-workflow.markdown

 Interfacing with the Physical World
 -----------------------------------
 ACM has a student lounge (or clubhouse) for students to work on projects outside of classes.
-However, the door is locked sometimes since only few officers have the keys at this moment.
-Asking people about the clubhouse status is just too much hassle.
+It is often locked because only a few officers have the key to the door at the moment.
+To ask an officer to open the door every time is just too much of an hassle.
 Can we ask Senpai to check it for us?
 Maybe...

 ![img]({{ localhost.url }}/images/blogs/425/9.png)